HQ20/contracts/contracts/access/README.md

 * function `addAdmin(address account)`: Adds `account` as an admin.
 * function `removeAdmin(address account)`: Removes `account` as an admin.

+# Renounceable

+This is an Ethereum project extending `RBAC.sol` that allows members to renounce from their roles.

+## Usage

+In `Renounceable.sol`:
+* function `renounceMembership(bytes32 roleId)`: Removes the member from the role denoted by `roleId`.

 # Transferrable

-This is an Ethereum project extending `RBAC.sol` that implements a simple two-tier access control system.
-It can be used along with `SuperAdmin.sol`.
+This is an Ethereum project extending `RBAC.sol` that allows members to renounce from their roles in favour of others.

 ## Usage

 In `Transferrable.sol`:
 * function `transferMembership(address to, bytes32 roleId)`: Transfers the role denoted by `roleId` to account `to`.